Boiler Problems – Boiler Noise, Leaking, Knocking, Grinding, Clicking, Low Pressure

-Most issues a boiler may have are difficult to possible to diagnose with a glance, with problems such as poor heat maintenance, noise and unreliability being the only signals that there could be something wrong.
-A good way of checking if your boiler has any issues that are currently small is by taking a look at the water pressure on the boiler.
+Most issues a boiler may have are difficult to diagnose with a glance, with problems such as poor heat maintenance, noise and unreliability being the only signals that there could be something wrong.
+We’ve listed some common boiler problems below, along with what might be causing the issue and how they can be resolved.

-Loss of Pressure – Your boiler will work at its optimum level only if the water pressure is made constant.
-Most modern combination boilers will be pressurised with the water entering its system from the mains cold though a device called the ‘filling loop’.
-Any loss of pressure in a modern combination boiler therefore can be fixed by adding water through the filling loop to the system.
+Your boiler will work at its optimum level only if the water pressure is made constant.
+Most modern Combi boilers will be pressurised with the water entering its system from the mains cold though a device called the ‘filling loop’.
+Any loss of pressure in a modern Combi boiler therefore can be fixed by adding water through the filling loop to the system.

 Repairing Common Boiler Problems